 Pollination Biology & Seed Dispersal.
 Thermogenesis has been detected in the flowers of some Nymphaeaceae (Seymour 2001; Seymour & Matthews 2006).
 Beetles and a variety of other insects, including bees and flies, are pollinators (e.g. Gandolfo et al. 2004; Padgett 2007; Thien et al. 2009; Zini et al. 2019).
-Scarab beetles (Cyclocephalini) may have pollinated night-flowering water lilies for some 100 My; they pollinate species both in America, where the beetles are common, and in Africa, where the beetles are otherwise very uncommon (Ervik & Knudsen 2003; Moore & Jameson 2013).
-Beetle pollination may have occurred even in the early small-flowered members of the family (M. L. Taylor et al. 2013 and references).
+Scarab beetles (Cyclocephalini) may have pollinated night-flowering water lilies for some 100 My; they pollinate species both in America, where the beetles are common, and in Africa, where the beetles are otherwise very uncommon (Ervik & Knudsen 2003; Moore & Jameson 2013); beetle pollination may have occurred even in the early small-flowered members of the family (M. L. Taylor et al. 2013 and references).
 The marginal carpellary appendages of the flowers in Nymphaeaoideae function as osmophores in both day- and night-flowering taxa (both Nymphaea and Victoria) that are pollinated by deceit - beetles and bees (also visual cues in the latter) are involved (Zini et al. 2019).
 The distinctive flowers of Ondinea (= Nymphaea ondinea), wind pollinated, are derived from Nymphaea-type flowers (Löhne et al. 2009).
 Zini et al. (2019) examined the marginal carpellary appendages common in flowers of Nymphaea and Barclaya and found that they often provided visual and/or olofactory cues for the pollinator, be it bee or beetle.
 E. L. Schneider (1979) summarized information about the pollination biology of the family; see also Erbar (2014), Gottsberger (2016: Table 2, much detail), Luo et al. (2018) and Coiro and Barone Lumaga (2018: floral epidermal micromorphology).

 The progamic phase, the time between pollination and fertilization, is notably short, up to a mere 8 hours, as in at least some other aquatic angiosperms (including Nelumbo: see Williams et al. 2010).